 More Than 3 Days In Marrakech?

 If you have time, there are plenty of great day trips from Marrakech.
-The Atlas Mountains are about an hour and a half drive and there are lots of companies offering tours.
-Many also incorporate a trip to Aït Benhaddou, which has been the set of numerous films including Gladiator and Kingdom Of Heaven.
-If you have one week in Morocco, then I also recommend adding Essaouira and Fes to your itinerary.
+The Atlas Mountains are about an hour and a half drive and are a popular day trip destination, often combined with a visit to the Agafay Desert.

 Where to Stay in Marrakech